dniskav/tradeling/README.md

 (I think this is a plus of a developer, not to get stuck)
 - I put i18n with 'en' and 'es' because I think is necessary to be able to be understood by different users.
 - I put unit test too, basic test.
+- you need to update the token on `.env` file because github block the token when I pushed the file.

 The app is located on tradeling-app folder, and to setup it you must run `npm install`.